davidnidorf/GettingAndCleaningDataProject/codebook.md

     -1..1

 FrequencyBodyAccelerationMean-X
-    The mean of the frequency-domain accelerometer reading on the X axis -1..1
+    The mean of the frequency-domain accelerometer reading along the X axis -1..1

 FrequencyBodyAccelerationMean-Y
-    The mean of the frequency-domain accelerometer reading on the Y axis -1..1
+    The mean of the frequency-domain accelerometer reading along the Y axis -1..1

 FrequencyBodyAccelerationMean-Z
-    The mean of the frequency-domain accelerometer reading on the Z axis -1..1
+    The mean of the frequency-domain accelerometer reading along the Z axis -1..1

 FrequencyBodyAccelerationStandardDeviation-X
-    The standard deviation of the frequency-domain accelerometer reading on the X axis -1..1
+    The standard deviation of the frequency-domain accelerometer reading along the X axis -1..1

 FrequencyBodyAccelerationStandardDeviation-Y
-    The standard deviation of the frequency-domain accelerometer reading on the Y axis -1..1
+    The standard deviation of the frequency-domain accelerometer reading along the Y axis -1..1

 FrequencyBodyAccelerationStandardDeviation-Z
-    The standard deviation of the frequency-domain accelerometer reading on the Z axis -1..1
+    The standard deviation of the frequency-domain accelerometer reading along the Z axis -1..1

 FrequencyBodyAccelerationJerkMean-X
-    The mean of the frequency-domain accelerometer jerk reading on the X axis -1..1
+    The mean of the frequency-domain accelerometer jerk reading along the X axis -1..1

 FrequencyBodyAccelerationJerkMean-Y
-    The mean of the frequency-domain accelerometer jerk reading on the Y axis -1..1
+    The mean of the frequency-domain accelerometer jerk reading along the Y axis -1..1

 FrequencyBodyAccelerationJerkMean-Z
-    The mean of the frequency-domain accelerometer jerk reading on the Z axis -1..1
+    The mean of the frequency-domain accelerometer jerk reading along the Z axis -1..1

 FrequencyBodyAccelerationJerkStandardDeviation-X
-    The standard deviation of the frequency-domain accelerometer jerk reading on the X axis -1..1
+    The standard deviation of the frequency-domain accelerometer jerk reading along the X axis -1..1

 FrequencyBodyAccelerationJerkStandardDeviation-Y
-    The standard deviation of the frequency-domain accelerometer jerk reading on the Y axis -1..1
+    The standard deviation of the frequency-domain accelerometer jerk reading along the Y axis -1..1

 FrequencyBodyAccelerationJerkStandardDeviation-Z
-    The standard deviation of the frequency-domain accelerometer jerk reading on the Z axis -1..1
+    The standard deviation of the frequency-domain accelerometer jerk reading along the Z axis -1..1

 FrequencyBodyGyroMean-X
+    The mean of the frequency-domain gyroscope reading along the X axis -1..1

 FrequencyBodyGyroMean-Y
+    The mean of the frequency-domain gyroscope reading along the Y axis -1..1

 FrequencyBodyGyroMean-Z
+    The mean of the frequency-domain gyroscope reading along the Z axis -1..1

 FrequencyBodyGyroStandardDeviation-X
+    The standard deviation of the frequency-domain gyroscope reading along the X axis -1..1

 FrequencyBodyGyroStandardDeviation-Y
+    The standard deviation of the frequency-domain gyroscope reading along the Y axis -1..1

 FrequencyBodyGyroStandardDeviation-Z
+    The standard deviation of the frequency-domain gyroscope reading along the Z axis -1..1

 FrequencyBodyAccelerationMagnitudeMean
+    The mean of the frequency-domain accelerometer magnitude reading -1..1

 FrequencyBodyAccelerationMagnitudeStandardDeviation
+    The standard deviation of the frequency-domain accelerometer magnitude reading -1..1

 FrequencyBodyBodyAccelerationJerkMagnitudeMean
+    The mean of the frequency-domain accelerometer jerk magnitude reading -1..1

 FrequencyBodyBodyAccelerationJerkMagnitudeStandardDeviation
+    The standard deviation of the frequency-domain accelerometer jerk magnitude reading -1..1

 FrequencyBodyBodyGyroMagnitudeMean
+    The mean of the frequency-domain gyroscope magnitude reading -1..1

 FrequencyBodyBodyGyroMagnitudeStandardDeviation
+    The standard deviation of the frequency-domain gyroscope magnitude reading -1..1

 FrequencyBodyBodyGyroJerkMagnitudeMean
+    The mean of the frequency-domain gyroscope jerk magnitude reading -1..1

 FrequencyBodyBodyGyroJerkMagnitudeStandardDeviation
+    The standard deviation of the frequency-domain gyroscope jerk magnitude reading -1..1